bdwilson/security-guidance/CareerDay.md

 ## Additional Educational Resources
 * [US Cyber Challenge](https://www.uscyberchallenge.org/) - Geared towards high school and college students interested in Cybersecurity.
 * [Cybersecurity Career Guide](https://cybersecurityguide.org/careers/) - Career guide to see if Cybersecurity is right for you.
-* [Stay Safe Online](https://staysafeonline.org/) - National Cybersecurity Alliance - Tip sheets, Videos, Infographics.
+* [Stay Safe Online](https://staysafeonline.org/) - National Cybersecurity Alliance - Tip sheets, Videos, Infographics about keeping you safe online.
-*
+* See [Security Mentor Notes](SecurityMentorNotes.md) for more information about things to think about when you consider a career in Cybersecurity.